andredurao/100-days-of-code/log.md

 **Today's Progress**: Iterating through the Books map array.
 Prepared the action to fill a map of Book structs.
 Next step: iterate and render the map on the view(template)

+### Day 16: January 18, 2017

+**Today's Progress**: Iterating through the Books map array.
+Created a template and moved the iteration to the view: OK!